 The Civil Air Patrol sent up a plane, which spotted the abandoned truck in Edinburg.
 Zear would have heard it circling above him as flashlights moved through the trees, coming in from all sides.
 He walked out of the woods, hands raised.

 Zear got two to five years in the Western penitentiary.
-There is no further record of his life.
+He died in 1986, at the age of fifty-eight.
 Russell Delaney had a good year, installing the roofing on the modern annexe to the New Castle News building and the newly opened Wonder Boy drive-in restaurant—“Come as you are, Eat in your car”—and all the sheet metal work at the Shenango Bowl-A-Way, which survived until the derelict building was demolished in 2013.

 Sources: Franklin News-Herald, 28 July 1958, “Plane Helps New Castle Posse Capture Fugitive”; New Castle News (30 September, advert; 10 October, advert; 13 October, advert; 10 December 1958, “Criminal Court Trials End; Two Cases Heard”; 15 December 1958, “Late City Bulletins”).